 Yes, we welcome screenwriters from around the world to participate in our competition.
-We even offer special award opportunities for feature length screenplays from screenwriters residing outside the United States: The Cordelia Award and The Joplin Award.
+We offer a special award opportunity for feature length screenplays from screenwriters residing outside the United States: The Fellini Award.

 Is the short screenplay competition open to international screenwriters?

 Yes, we welcome short screenplays from around the world.

 Do you accept foreign currencies for entry fees?

 No, all entry fees must be submitted in U.S. dollars.

 Are the international screenplays judged separately from domestic American screenplays?